 A Lifetime ISA is a possibility if you're under 40 and either wanting to buy a house or start a retirement fund.
 For every £4 you pay in, the government will pay in £1, with a government bonus capped at £1000.
 But the money will only be released without charge when you buy your first home, or when you hit retirement age.

 If you wanted to lend money tax free by lending cash to a business or individual - a peer-to-peer loan - it can be done through an Innovative Finance ISA.
 The interest paid back to you will then be tax free.
+Remember to do your homework and be aware of the risks associated with this type of ISA.

 Work out which ISA will offer you the best interest rate.
 This changes on a regular basis, so to start with, it's best to check out a price comparison site – somewhere like the Money Saving Expert website is good for impartial advice, or Which is handy too.
 Once you've chosen and opened your ISA – which you might be able to do online, on the phone or in a branch - it's always a good idea to keep an eye on the interest rate, as these can fluctuate quite a lot.
 You're free to transfer your ISA, if it's in accordance with its terms.